 We recognise that real change in responding to and ending VAWG can only be achieved when all agencies, residents, and communities work effectively together.
 On a survivor's journey, they are likely to encounter a number of services, organisations, and individuals.
 Each will hold vital information and can help build a picture of what support is needed so survivors do not have to navigate services to get the help they need.

-Ensuring everyone knows the role they play in responding to VAWG and how they work with each other is a process known as the coordinated community response (CCR).
+Ensuring everyone knows the role they play in responding to VAWG and how they work with each other is a process known as the Coordinated Community Response (CCR).
 Our CCR approach ensures a whole system response to a whole person.

-Some of the agencies and groups who need to be involved in the response include:
+The following diagram shows some of the different agencies and groups who need to be involved in the response: